Using the fragment position in a fragment shader is quite useful, but it is far from

 The answer is fragment interpolation.

-By using the interpolation qualifier smooth
+By using the interpolation qualifier smooth when defining the

 vertex output and fragment input, we are telling OpenGL to do something special with